Distinguished varieties and the Nevanlinna-Pick interpolation problem on the symmetrized bidisk: Introduction

 This paper resolves the issue.
 If an operator has no reducing subspace where it is unitary, then it is called {\em completely non-unitary (c.n.u.)}.
 In this paper, the notation $M_d(\bC)$ is used to denote the algebra of $d\times d$ complex matrices. \begin{thm} Let $F$ in $M_d(\bC)$ be a numerical contraction (not necessarily strict).
 Then $\cW_F$ as in \eqref{DistVarG} is a distinguished variety if and only if $F$ is completely non-unitary.
 Moreover, each irreducible component of $\cW_F$ intersects $\bG$, when $F$ is a c.n.u.\ numerical contraction.
-Conversely, every distinguished variety with each irreducible component intersecting $\bG$ is of the form \eqref{DistVarG} for a c.n.u.\ numerical contraction $F$. \end{thm} This result is contained in Theorem \ref{T:DistMain} - the second main result of this paper - that exhibit some other geometric equivalent conditions for $\cW_F$ to be a distinguished variety.
+Conversely, every distinguished variety with each irreducible component intersecting $\bG$ is of the form \eqref{DistVarG} for a c.n.u.\ numerical contraction $F$. \end{thm} This result is contained in Theorem \ref{T:DistMain} - the second main result of this paper - that exhibits some other geometric equivalent conditions for $\cW_F$ to be a distinguished variety.
+This result in turn gives a new proof of Proposition 4.1 of \cite{Knese-TAMS2010}, where Knese produces an elegant geometric characterization of distinguished varieties with respect to $\bD^2$.

-We then characterize the pairs $(P,U)$ of orthogonal projections $P$ and unitary $U$ acting on finite dimensional Hilbert spaces so that $PU+U^*P^\perp$ is completely non-unitary.
+We then characterize the pairs $(P,U)$ of orthogonal projections $P$ and unitary $U$ acting on finite-dimensional Hilbert spaces so that $PU+U^*P^\perp$ is completely non-unitary.
 This in turn gives a $(P,U)$-version of Theorem \ref{T:IG} - see Theorem \ref{T:PUversion}.